lvivier/firebase-cli/README.md

 ## Usage

 The first time you use `firebase(1)` you'll be prompted for your email and password.
+Firebase auth tokens expire after 30 days, so you'll be asked again periodically.
+Your email and password aren't stored.

 Firebase accounts authorized with Github aren't supported at this time (pull requests welcome).

 ```
 $ firebase --help